CaptMook/StreamingTools/README.md

 [twitch]
 twitch_channel_url = https://twitch.tv/jdoe
 ```
-Update `channels.conf` with channel names with their channel ID using the format: `Channel Name:ChannelID`.
-One `Channel Name:ChannelID` per line.

 Update `channels.yml` with channel names with their channel ID.
 Below is the contents of `channels.yml.sample`: